codio-content/ThinkJava/.guides/content/debugging-run-time-errors.md

 Run the program.
 If you get the first message and not the second, you know where the program is getting stuck.
-Go to the section titled “Infinite loop”.% on page in section **Run-time errors**.
+Go to the section titled “Infinite loop”.

 *  Most of the time an infinite recursion will cause the program to run for a while and then produce a `StackOverflowError`.
-If that happens, go to the section titled “Infinite recursion”.% on page in section **Run-time errors**.
+If that happens, go to the section titled “Infinite recursion”.

 If you are not getting a `StackOverflowError`, but you suspect there is a problem with a recursive method, you can still use the techniques in the infinite recursion section.

 *  If neither of the previous suggestions helps, you might not understand the flow of execution in your program.
-Go to the section titled “Flow of execution”.% on page in section **Run-time errors**.
+Go to the section titled “Flow of execution”.